cyruslk/franklin-ford-bot/logs.md

 **CMS FOR DATA:**

 - Add `featured_ten_tweets` on the sheet.
-This will follows the cms data.
+This will follows the cms data structure.
+-